survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Setting Up Assets

 As you never get tired of `Hello world`, you will model a variant of that.
-Set up a component like this:
+Set up a component:

 **app/component.js**